marcelmazon/rosicrucian-literature/en/books/gleanings-of-a-mystic.md

 This exceedingly slow and tedious process is perfectly suited to the needs of the masses; but there are some who habitually exhaust the experiences commonly given, thus requiring and meriting a larger scope for their energies.
 Difference of temperament is responsible for their division into two classes.

-[17]

-One class, led by their devotion to Christ, simply follow the dictates of the heart in their work of love for their fellows--beautiful characters, beacon lights of love in a suffering world, never actuated by selfish motives, always ready to forego personal comfort to aid others.
+One class, led by their devotion to Christ, simply follow the dictates of the heart in their work of love for their fellows - beautiful characters, beacon lights of love in a suffering world, never actuated by selfish motives, always ready to forego personal comfort to aid others.
 Such were the saints; they worked as they prayed; they never shirked in either direction.
 Nor are they dead today.
 The earth would be a barren wilderness in spite of all its civilization did not their beautiful feet circle it on errands of mercy, were not the lives of sufferers made brighter by the light of hope which radiates from their beautiful faces.
 Had they but the knowledge possessed by the other class they would indeed outdistance all in the race for the Kingdom.

 Mind is the predominating feature of the other class.
 In order to aid it in its efforts toward attainment, mystery schools were early established wherein the world drama was played to give the aspiring soul while he was entranced, answers to the questions of the origin and destiny of humanity.
 When awakened, he was instructed in the sacred science of how to climb higher by following the method of nature--which is meditating upon the experience, and incorporating the essential moral to make thereby commensurate soul growth; also with this important feature, that whereas in the ordinary course of things a whole life is devoted to sowing and a whole post-mortem existence to ruminating and incorporating the soul substance, this cycle of a thousand years, more or less, may be reduced to a day, as held by the mystic maxim, "A day is as a thousand years, and a thousand years as one day."
 To be explicit, whatever work has been done during a single day, if ruminated over at night before crossing the neutral point between waking and sleeping, may thus be incorporated into the consciousness of the spirit as usable soul power.
 When that exercise is faithfully performed, the sins of each day thus reviewed are actually blotted out, and the man commences each day as if it were a new life, with the added soul power gained in all the preceding days of his probationary life.